 The career of veteran British director Ken Loach (‘Kes’) began a productive second chapter in the early 1990s (he’d spent most of the 1980s struggling to get anything made).
 ‘Raining Stones’ is the sometimes funny but mostly deeply tragic story of a man, Bob (Bruce Jones), trying to make ends meet in a Yorkshire community decimated by the collapse of traditional industries under Margaret Thatcher.
 Things escalate dangerously when Bob takes desperate measures to find the money to buy a dress for his daughter’s first holy communion.
 In the 23 years since, Loach has continued to make compassionate and powerful films about similar characters – the sort too rarely seen on the big screen.
-Dave Calhoun
+DC

 Director Paul Verhoeven

 Most ’90s moment The insanely militaristic ‘newsflash’ inserts, reflecting the rise of Fox News.